Virtual careers fairs connect businesses with top talent from all over the globe, helping employers get ahead in the graduate recruitment game

 5. Get involved

-Prospects is hosting a virtual careers fair on Wednesday 5 June at 12-3pm.
+Prospects is hosting a virtual careers fair on 10 June and 8 July 2020.
 This will bring together graduate recruiters, postgraduate course providers and organisations offering gap year/working abroad opportunities to exhibit at a key time for students who are unsure of their next career steps.

 Careers adviser talks will be held throughout the fair and webinars from exhibitors are encouraged to give attendees a greater insight into your opportunities.